University of Wollongong

 For more information, visit the UOW website.

-Australian Defence Force (ADF) Dependents
+Australian Defence Force (ADF) Dependants

 Criteria that may apply in addition to the ATAR